ishakarki/MyCloset/README.md

 >CREATE TABLE IF NOT EXISTS outfits( idOutfit INT NOT NULL AUTO_INCREMENT, name TINYTEXT, bottoms INT, shirts INT, sweaters INT, onepieces INT, temperature INT, occasion INT, >PRIMARY KEY(idOutfit) );

-To check if your database connection is correct, go to the database_setup.php file to modify the username and password as needed.
+To check if your database connection is correct, go to the database_setup.php file to modify the username, password, and port as needed.